evolucionario/CladeDatePaper2022/README.md

 ### Simulations used for the validation of the CladeDate algorithm

-  Simulation of Datasets: R code used for generating phylogenetic trees, DNA sequencies, and fossil records
+  Simulation of Datasets: R code used for generating phylogenetic trees, DNA sequencies, and fossil records.

-  Simulations CladeDate with Chronos: R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos' (ape package)
+  Simulations CladeDate with Chronos: R code for analyzing the simulated data using CladeDate and the time-tree estimation function 'chronos'in the *ape* package (Paradis & Schliep 2019).

-  Simulation for CladeAge Analysis: R code for the comparison between CladeDate + chronos and CladeAge + BEST
+  Simulation for CladeAge Analysis: R code for the comparison between CladeDate + chronos and CladeAge + BEAST (Matschiner et al. 2017).

+### References

+Claramunt, S. 2022 CladeDate: empirical calibration information for divergence time estimation.
+Methods in Ecology and Evolution.

+Matschiner, M., Musilová, Z., Barth, J. M. I., Starostová, Z., Salzburger, W., Steel, M., & Bouckaert, R. R. (2017).
+Bayesian phylogenetic estimation of clade ages supports trans-Atlantic dispersal of cichlid fishes.
+Systematic Biology, 66(1), 3–22.

+Paradis, E. & Schliep, K. (2019) ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R. Bioinformatics, 35, 526-528.